DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 - C. Use Amazon Simple Notification Service (Amazon SNS) to handle the messaging between application servers running on Amazon EC2 in an Auto Scaling group.
 Use Amazon CloudWatch to monitor the SNS queue length and scale up and down as required.
 - D. Use Amazon Simple Queue Service (Amazon SQS) to handle the messaging between application servers running on Amazon EC2 in an Auto Scaling group.
 Use Amazon CloudWatch to monitor the SQS queue length and scale up when communication failures are detected.

-### Question #76

-A company receives 10 TB of instrumentation data each day from several machines located at a single factory.
-The data consists of JSON files stored on a storage area network (SAN) in an on-premises data center located within the factory.
-The company wants to send this data to Amazon S3 where it can be accessed by several additional systems that provide critical near-real-time analytics.
-A secure transfer is important because the data is considered sensitive.
-Which solution offers the MOST reliable data transfer?

-- A. AWS DataSync over public internet
-- **B. AWS DataSync over AWS Direct Connect**
-- C. AWS Database Migration Service (AWS DMS) over public internet
-- D. AWS Database Migration Service (AWS DMS) over AWS Direct Connect

 -

 ### Question #78